 Some amp designers especially in the hifi world talk about the audio benefits of using oversized speaker cable.
 I'll leave that cork sniffing to the individual, but I do think that when it's affordable to overdo something, overdo it.
 Peace of mind is worth a few extra bucks.

-Since powered speakers or powered monitors are "powered", the cables are NOT passing current.
-So typically, depending on the speakers, you'll either need unbalanced mono cables (instrument cable or guitar cable) or a balanced TRS cable going from 1/4" TRS to XLR (or possibly a straight up XLR cable).
-All of these cases, they would only be passing signal so we're talking higher gauge (20AWG for example) shielded cable.
+Since powered speakers or powered monitors are "powered," the cables are NOT passing current.
+So typically, depending on the speakers, you'll either need unbalanced mono cables (instrument cable or guitar cable) or a balanced TRS cable going from 1/4" TRS to XLR (or possibly a straight-up XLR cable).
+In all of these cases, they would only be passing signals, so we're talking higher gauge (20AWG, for example) shielded cable.

 In conclusion, I hope this answers the question - "can you use instrument cable for speaker?".
-Short answer is ‘no', but now you know the why!
-I want to to say thanks to my amplifier hero builders for contributing to this article on speaker cables!
+The short answer is 'no,' but now you know the why!
+I want to say thanks to my amplifier hero builders for contributing to this article on speaker cables!

 If it's time to get a new speaker cable.. or time to upgrade, look no further.
 Please check out our speaker cable product page, or submit a custom cable request if you're looking for a custom cable solution!

 James in Framingham MA just made a purchase!